Skip to content

 Can an MX record point toward an IP address?

-The short answer here is yes, but it’s considered a shaky practice to use an MX record to point to an IP address.
+The short answer here is yes.
+But it’s considered a shaky practice to point to an IP address.
 Anti-spam software may flag anything sent directly to an IP and flag your domain or website.

 What is an MX record and what role does it play in email communication?